Renting Accommodation

 Warwick Accommodation is a signatory to the Universities' UK Code of Practice, but this only applies to campus halls of residence.
 For more information, please look at the following link: http://www.universitiesuk.ac.uk/policy-and-analysis/Pages/accommodation-code-of-practice.aspx

-All Warwick Accommodation properties, both on-campus and off-campus (excluding Staff and Family Housing), will come with a level of personal possessions insurance.
+All Warwick Accommodation properties on-campus (excluding Staff and Family Housing), will come with a level of personal possessions insurance.

 Assured Shorthold Tenancy